This post may contain affiliate links. For more information, please see our affiliate policy.

 All over Mexico, the natives prefer the pure taste of cold beer, fresh lime juice, and a pinch of salt.
 This easy Chelada recipe is refreshing and uncomplicated, the perfect way to end your day or celebrate with friends and family.

-While Cheladas are the ideal drink for hot weather, they are enjoyed year-round in Mexico.
-Anytime you see a lime wedge squeezed into a bottle of beer, someone is channeling the spirit of the Chelada.
+While Cheladas are the ideal drink for a hot summer day, they are enjoyed year-round in Mexico.
+Anytime you see a lime wedge squeezed into a bottle of beer, someone is channeling the spirit of an ice-cold Chelada.

 Recipe ingredients